galsasson/ofxAsyncTextureLoader/README.md

 # ofxAsyncTextureLoader
 openFrameworks addon that loads textures asynchronously without reducing the application framerate.

-This addon loads textures **completely** asynchronously using a second openGL context that shares resources with the main openGL context.
+This addon loads textures **completely** asynchronously using a second OpenGL context that shares resources with the main OpenGL context.
 This is in contrast to ofxThreadedImageLoader that uses the main openGL context to upload the texture to the GPU which blocks the main thread (especially when loading large textures).

-Example usage:
+### Example usage:

 .h:
 ```c++